 Pig is very popular as there are around 1 billion pig around the world at any given time.

 (Now you can see how popular pig farming is, even in Nigeria)

 Pigs are raised primarily for food (e.g. pork, bacon, gammon) and sometimes for their skin.

 This is not to say that pig can be reared everywhere.

 Pig farming is a taboo in some places i.e. Northern Nigeria, because of their religious belief against pigs, so you may not consider marketing your pigs in the northern Nigeria.

 Don’t forget you can come to our associates’ pig farm for practical training (on the pig farm).

-After you finish this post, scroll back and Click Here to see how you can visit one of our associates’ farms and go through our practical training or use our experienced pig farmers to work with you.
+After you finish this post, scroll back and Click Here to see how you can visit one of our associates’ farms and go through our Free practical training or use our experienced pig farmers to work with you.